 Sam slowly nodded.

 "Then it's settled," she said firmly before he could take it back.
 "Now, you look like you got as much rest as your…brother?"
 Another nod.
 "As your brother did last night.
 The bed is big enough for two—why don't you sleep some?
 Dean's resting now, anyway.
-I'll wake you for lunch."
+I'll wake you for dinner."